aztfmod/landingzone_aks/examples/aks/103-multi-clusters/README.md

   -a destroy -auto-approve
 ```

-You can also destroy the network model:
+If you also want to destroy the network:
 ```bash
 rover -lz /tf/caf/public/landingzones/caf_networking/ \
   -tfstate networking_spoke_aks.tfstate \